kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 ### Someone needs tags!

 * This is usually the point in proceedings where someone will come to you with a sob story about having to remove their timing tags for a pedal car race, leaving them on their other helmet or their fairing being eaten by a grue.
-Alternately, you may have established that their existing tags are don't work properly during the RFID test, or are in danger of peeling off.
+Alternately, you may have established that their existing tags are not working properly during the RFID test, or are in danger of peeling off.
+Either way, they need new timing tags.

-* First, check that you haven't already got a set of new tags for them in the tag bag - *riders will not always remember if they asked for new tags at sign on*.
+* First, **check that you haven't already got a set of new tags** for them in the tag bag - riders will not always remember if they asked for new tags at sign on.
 If you have to write new tags:

 1. Dig out the blank tags, and cut a pair of them off the roll.
-Mark the front of the tags with the rider's bib number in permanent marker pen.
+Mark the **front** of the tags with **the rider's bib number** in permanent marker pen.
-1. Establish what the rider's tag numbers should be in hexadecimal [fixme], and write this on the back of the tags' backing sheet.  *Do not trust yourself to hold this in short-term memory; someone will distract you and this is how mistakes get made*.
+1. Establish what the rider's **tag numbers** should be in hexadecimal (refer to the sign-on sheet if necessary), and write this on the **back** of the tags' backing sheet.  *Do not trust yourself to hold this in short-term memory; someone will distract you and this is how mistakes get made*.
-1. Stop the RFID test, if running, and close CrossMgr.
+1. Stop the RFID test, if running, and **close CrossMgr**.
-1. Close CrossMgrImpinj to free up the tag reader.
+1. **Close CrossMgrImpinj** to free up the tag reader.
 1. If the desktop aerial is not connected to port 3, follow the instructions above to connect it.
 1. Start the Impinj **MultiReader** application, and *connect to the configured reader*.
 1. Place the tags on top of the desktop aerial (weighing them down with something non-conductive so they don't blow away).
 1. Click the **START Inventory Run** button.
 Two tag numbers shold appear in the list to the left.
 Stop the inventory run.
 1. Right-click on one of the tag numbers, and select **Change EPC**.
 ![MultiReader Change EPC dialog](./images/multireader_change_epc.png "MultiReader Change EPC dialog")
-1. Referring to the tag's backing sheet, enter the new tag number as a hexadecimal number, including leading zeroes, and click **Write tag**.
+1. Referring to the tag's backing sheet, enter the new tag number as a hexadecimal number, including leading zeroes (delimiting each group of 4 hexadecimal digits with a '-'), and click **Write tag**.
 Check the **Log** pane to confirm this has worked.
 1. Close the window, and change the EPC of the *other* tag in the same way.
+(Note that if you attempt to write a tag twice, the subsequent attempts will fail, as the current EPC of the tag will have changed on the first successful attempt.)
-1. Do the inventory run again; you should only see the correct tag number.
+1. Do the **inventory run** again; you should only see the correct tag number.
-1. Give the tags to the rider, close MultiReader.
+1. Give the tags to the rider, **close MultiReader**.
-1. Restart CrossMgrImpinj.
+1. **Restart CrossMgrImpinj** and ensure it connects to the tag reader.
-1. Reopen the CrossMgr race file and re-start the RFID test.
+1. **Reopen the CrossMgr race file** and re-start the **RFID test**.
 If carbon fibre or similar are involved, this might be a good time to check the new tags work actually work once attached to the HPV.

 ## Timing a race